A decadent recipe for keto blueberry cheesecake a perfect way to celebrate national cheesecake day.

 Today’s recipe is a lovely marriage between the seasonal blueberry and the creaminess of cheesecake.
-Enjoy in good health!
+Enjoy this keto blueberry cheesecake in good health!

 20 minPrep Time